Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Related Work

 \subsection{Augmented Reality for Industrial Process Tomography}

 Even though the volume of intersection research between AR and IPT is not substantial, other researchers have been investigating diverse pipelines of applying AR to generate interactive and effective visualizations for complex tomographic process data.
 Dating back to 2001, Mann et al. \cite{mann2001augmented} exploited an AR application to visualize the solid-fluid mixture in a 5D way in stirred chemical reactors operated by one breed of IPT--electrical resistivity tomography (ERT).
-A few years later, Stanley et al. \cite{stanley2005interrogation} directed the first study of applying ERT to a precipitation reaction process by using AR visualization to display images shown in an advisable format.
-Recently, a new AR solution to visualize IPT data and further lead to collaborative analysis in remote locations was proposed by Nowak et al. \cite{nowak2019towards}.
-More specifically, their team also explored a more in-depth AR system with a more advanced prototype which created an entire 3D environment for users to interact with the information visualizations characterizing the workflow of IPT with high immersion \cite{nowak2021augmented}.
-The OST HMD AR was satisfactorily adopted in every experiment they conducted.
-Furthermore, Zhang et al. formulated a new system to generalize IPT within the context of AR, and directed a study where a novel AR framework was developed to support volumetric visualization of IPT, especially to yield high mobility for users \cite{zhang2021novel,zhang2021supporting}.
-Sobiech et al. \cite{sobiech2022exploratory} conducted an exploratory study on user gestural interactions with general IPT 3D data by involving HMD AR, affirming the initial adoption of AR in interacting with IPT data.
-However, there is no systematic research into framing the use of OST HMD AR for IPT data visualization analysis and comparing it with the conventional tools.
+A few years later, Stanley et al. \cite{stanley2005interrogation} directed the first study of applying ERT to a precipitation reaction process by using AR visualization to display images shown in a suitable format.
+Zhang et al. \cite{zhang2023need} conducted a need-finding study investigating the current status and prospective challenges of AR in IPT.
+They pointed out that there is a great potential of deploying cutting-edge AR technique among IPT practitioners.
+A new solution to visualize IPT data, leading to collaborative analysis in remote locations, was proposed by Nowak et al. \cite{nowak2019towards}.
+More specifically, their team also explored a more in-depth AR system with a more advanced but still preliminary prototype which created an entire 3D environment for users to interact with the information visualizations characterizing the workflow of IPT with better immersion \cite{nowak2021augmented}.
+The OST HMD AR was satisfactorily adopted in the experiment they conducted but there were no specific interaction and evaluation included.
+Later, Zhang et al. \cite{zhang2021supporting} formulated a novel system to generalize IPT within the context of mobile AR, and directed a proof-of-concept implementation where an AR framework was developed to support volumetric visualization of IPT, especially to yield high mobility for users but without involving any practical user testing.
+Sobiech et al. \cite{sobiech2022exploratory} conducted an exploratory study on user gestural interactions with general IPT 3D data by involving HMD AR, affirming the initial adoption of AR in interacting with IPT data, however, no comparison to conventional tools and no structured user study were engaged either.
+At present, there is to our knowledge no systematic research into framing the use of OST HMD AR for IPT data visualization analysis and comparing it with the conventional tools through constructive user studies.